Team News

 The away-kit rollout gave supporters a real comparison point instead of just leaked mockups.
 Adidas used the launch to bring back the Trefoil on federation away shirts for the first time in decades, while other suppliers pushed national references more aggressively than usual.
 So the discussion moved beyond colour preference and into storytelling, heritage and how bold a brand was willing to be.
 A shirt now has to read well on social media, on television and in the stands across North America.

 The timing also suits the tournament.
 With 104 matches spread across three countries, fans are already planning trips, watch parties and what shirts they want to buy before kickoff.
 That gives the best kits argument real commercial weight, not just design chatter.
-A memorable jersey can win neutral support early, especially when supporters will see multiple nations crossing the same World Cup host cities in one week.
+A memorable jersey can win neutral support early, especially when supporters will see multiple nations moving through the same host-city run in one week.

 Why Argentina, Austria and Belgium are leading the conversation